ThomasJButler/ReviewBotProtocol/components/README.md

-# AI Code Review Assistant - UI Components
+# ReviewBot Protocol - UI Components

-This directory contains all the UI components for the AI Code Review Assistant, built with a cyber/matrix aesthetic and modern React patterns.
+This directory contains all the UI components for the ReviewBot Protocol, built with a cyber/matrix aesthetic and modern React patterns.

 ## 🎨 Design System